atxdevops/dodatx-food/README.md

 * Barley Swine - Probably the best restaurant in Austin.
 It's usually busy and has communal tables.

-* Foreign and Domestic - My favorite restaurant in ATX and pretty close to the venue.
+* Foreign and Domestic - CZ's favorite restaurant in ATX.
 Dollar Oysters on tuesdays.

 * Odd Duck - same chef as Barley Swine, but I prefer BS.